 Did you use the whole fruit method?
 If not and if you added a lot of water to your marmalade, that’s the problem.
 You have a batch of marmalade with way too much water and not enough fruit/sugar.
 I don’t like recipes that add water to marmalade.
 They take longer to boil and I find the setting temperature is less reliable for those recipes.
-You will have to decant the jars back into a big pot and bring it to a boil again and boil until you see the bubbles become more stable and do a frozen plate test (see above).
+You will have to decant the jars back into a big pot and bring the marmalade back up to a boil again.
+Boil until you see the bubbles become more stable and do a frozen plate test (see above).

 You have two choices to fix runny marmalade if it's not setting properly:

 Live with the runny marmalade and enjoy it despite its flaws: Spread it liberally on toast or better yet, spoon it on vanilla ice cream.
 Serve it with cake as a sauce.

 Reboil it: open up all the jars of marmalade, combine them in a pot on the stove, and cook it again up to 104–105 ºC, 220ºF.
 You will have to go through the process of sterilizing the jars again and canning the marmalade in the sterilized jars in a water bath.